sagemath/trac_to_gh/GraphTheoryRoadmap.md

 # Graph Theory Roadmap

 This page aims at documenting the progress of the Graph Theory component of Sage.

 # Comparison with other graph theory software

-* [[Mathematica Graph Theory |This]] page aims at comparing the features implemented in Mathematica that are missing in Sage.
+* [This](Mathematica Graph Theory ) page aims at comparing the features implemented in Mathematica that are missing in Sage.

 # Missing features

 ## Graph constructions